-We will apply to have our Class A common stock approved for listing on the Nasdaq under the symbol "PTLO."
+We have been approved to have our Class A common stock listed on the Nasdaq under the symbol "PTLO."

 Transfer Agent and Registrar

 The transfer agent and registrar for the Class A common stock is American Stock Transfer & Trust Company, LLC.